 How do I deposit my tax refund to my Chime account?

-Direct deposit is the easiest way to deposit your tax refund into your Chime Spending Account.
-Whether you file online or on paper, all you need to do is enter your Chime Spending Account Number and Routing Number where prompted.
+Direct deposit is the easiest way to deposit your tax refund into your Chime Checking Account.
+Whether you file online or on paper, all you need to do is enter your Chime Checking Account Number and Routing Number where prompted.

-You can find your Spending Account Number and Routing Number in the Chime app!
+You can find your Checking Account Number and Routing Number in the Chime app!
 Just go to Settings > Account Information!